Siddhantmest/Siddhantmest/README.md

 ## 👋 Hi, I’m Siddhant

-👀 I’m currently a graduate student at the University of Toronto graduating in April 2021, majoring in Data Science and interested in Machine Learning and Deep Learning
+👀 I am a recent graduate from the University of Toronto with a Master of Engineering majoring in Data Science and interested in Machine Learning and Deep Learning applications.

-🌱 I’m currently working on undergraduate student survey data to derive student characteristics by performing statistical analysis and implementing unsupervised machine learning algortihms such as [Kmedian algorithm][kmedian]
+🌱 I’m currently working on undergraduate student survey data and diverse datasets to derive student characteristics by performing statistical analysis and implementing unsupervised machine learning algortihms such as [Kmedian algorithm][kmedian]

-💬 Would love to collaborate on projects with applications to Computer Vision and Natural Langauge Processing
+💬 Would love to collaborate on projects

 📫 Email: siddhant.agarwal@mail.utoronto.ca **|**
 👔 [linkedin][linkedin]